The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: The spinning bi-coloured disk

-Pick (at random) an even number $k\ge 0$ and angles $0 < \theta_1<\dots < \theta_k < \pi$.
+Take a fixed even number $k\ge 0$ and fixed angles $0 < \theta_1<\dots < \theta_k < \pi$.
 Colour the $k+1$ segments $(0,\theta_1)$, $(\theta_1,\theta_2)$, \dots, $(\theta_k,\pi)$ ``black'', ``white'', \dots, ``black'' .
 If $k=0$ there is just one segment $(0,\pi)$, and it is coloured black.
 Colour $(\pi,2\pi)$ in complementary way: $(\pi,\pi+\theta_1)$, \dots, $(\pi+\theta_k,2\pi)$ are coloured ``white'', ``black'', \dots, ``white''.
-The colour assigned to end-points does not matter.
-We have now coloured the entire unit circle with our two colours ``white'' and ``black'' except that we didn't determine the colours of the finitely many points on the boundaries between intervals of fixed colour.
-Each point is opposite a point of the opposite colour, so the total length of white segments and the total length of black segments are equal.
+The colour assigned to end-points does not matter, choose some suitable convention.
+We have now coloured the entire unit circle with our two colours ``white'' and ``black', alternating finitely many times, such that each point is opposite a point of the opposite colour.
+The total length of white segments and the total length of black segments are therefore equal.
 Now give the coloured unit circle a random rotation chosen uniformly between $0$ and $2 \pi$.
 Define $A(\alpha)=\pm 1$ according to whether the colour of the randomly rotated circle at point $\alpha$ is black or white.
-Define $B$ as the rotation of $A$ through the angle $\pi$. $A$ and $B$ aren't defined at finitely many angles, but we don't have to worry about this.
-The probability is zero that $A$ is undefined at any particular given point.
+Define $B$ as the rotation of $A$ through the angle $\pi$.
+The marginal distributions of $A$ and $B$ are fair Bernouilli trials, outcomes $\pm 1$, also known as Rademacher random variables.
+Their joint distribution is invariant under exchange of $A$ and $B$, and under simultaneous switch of both their signs, and automatically also under sign change of the difference between their angles.